How does the kitesurfing work? Do I need my own equipement?

 Sleeping – what should I bring myself?

 You should bring your own towel and fitted bedsheet (1,4m *2m) plus a linen (normally warm enough) to cover yourself.
 The nights in the tropics are warm.
 If not we have blankets on bord.
 You also get a cushion plus cover from us.
+Bring good earplugs – on a boat there are always some noises.

 Things to bring from home: